Skip to Content

 Furthermore, while breeding may not be the 24/7 job we’ve laid out here, it requires a whole lot of knowledge and effort if done right.

-All the training that went into this isn’t counted and you haven’t yet subtracted the business costs.
+This neglects all the training that went into this and we haven’t yet subtracted the business costs.

 How Much Does it Cost to Start a Dog Breeding Business?

-While some sources are trying to tell you breeding a dog is possible for as little as $500, that’s definitely not true.
+While some sources are trying to tell you breeding a dog is possible for as little as $500, that’s not true if done ethically.

-Responsible breeding is not possible with an initial investment as low as a couple hundred bucks.
+Responsible breeding is not possible with an initial investment as low as a couple of hundred bucks.

 That’s not even enough to get a healthy female dog with breeding rights.

-Apart from that, training and bonding with the dog you’re planning to breed with should be the absolute number one thing on your list.
+Apart from that, training and bonding with the dog you’re planning to breed should be the absolute priority on your list.

 Don’t breed for the money.
 I repeat, do not breed for the money.